araf-15/openGL_Air_Strike/README.md

  Youtube Link:
  1) Air_Strike (openGL): https://www.youtube.com/watch?v=-0FaacByG4w&feature=youtu.be

- 2) One day I made another game by Assembly Language: Name of the game was: Box_Slash_Game: If any one is intrested can click this link: https://www.youtube.com/watch?v=I4y7Hdu8PVo&t=48s
+ 2) I made another game by Assembly Language when I complete my Assembly language course: Name of the game was: Box_Slash_Game: If any one is intrested can click this link: https://www.youtube.com/watch?v=I4y7Hdu8PVo&t=48s